-Biological anthropology as a subfield mediates the concept between human and animal and biocultural evolution.
-On one hand we are nonphotosynthesizing, multicellular life—animal; and on the other hand, we are a unique form of life that radically transforms its environment for survival.
-Biocultural evolution is an evolutionally process which arises as a result of interactions between human culture, biological factors, and the environment throughout the history of human evolution.
+Biological anthropology as a sub-field mediates the concept between human and animal and bio-cultural evolution.
+On one hand we are non-photosynthesizing, multi-cellular life – animals.
+On the other hand, we are a unique form of life that radically transforms its environment for survival.
+Bio-cultural evolution is an process that has occurred as a result of interactions between human culture, biological factors, and the environment throughout the history of human evolution.

 Many biological anthropologists focus on the study of human evolution.
 Researchers who specialize in this area are called paleoanthropologists.
-These individuals search for fossil evidence of humans evolution and construct theories of how, when and why human beings first came into existence.
+These individuals search for fossil evidence of human evolution and construct theories of how, when, and why human beings first came into existence.
 By carefully comparing fossils from different sites and time periods, paleoanthropologists have been able to trace our human origins back to Africa.
 They have also been able to document when our ancestors first began to develop distinctive human traits such as upright walking.
-Biological anthropologists often study differences in height, skin color, blood type and other physical features in contemporary human populations as well.
+Biological anthropologists often study differences in height, skin color, blood type, and other physical features in contemporary human populations, as well.

-Some biological anthropologists also study monkeys, apes and other primates.
-Humans share many behaviors and physical features with other primate species.
-These include stereoscopic vision, grasping hands, an opposable thumb and strong mother-child bonds.
+Some biological anthropologists also study monkeys, apes, and other primates.
+Humans share many behaviors and physical features with other primate species, including stereoscopic vision, grasping hands, an opposable thumb, and strong mother-child bonds.
 By observing primates in the wild, primatologists gain insight into our own past.
 They are able to identify how certain primate behaviors or physical traits may have evolved by documenting their adaptive value.
 Strong mother-child bonds, for example, help ensure that more offspring will reach reproductive age.
 Therefore, this behavior is selected for in all primate species.